snaily16/DiabetesPredictor/README.md

 # DiabetesPredictor
-To predict whether a user has diabetes or not based on their inputs.
-I have used Logistic Regression algorithm in this project.
+DiabetesPredictor is a web app to predict whether a user has diabetes or not based on their inputs.

 ## Overview
-* train.py - to train and create our pickle model
-* templates - this folder contains our html templates
-* static - this folder contains css files
+I have used Logistic Regression algorithm in this project to train the model - [train.py](https://github.com/snaily16/DiabetesPredictor/blob/master/train.py).
+Here, I have used pickle to save the trained model which is then used in [main.py](https://github.com/snaily16/DiabetesPredictor/blob/master/main.py) to predict the result.

 ## Dependencies
-* Python3
 * Numpy
 * Pandas
 * Sklearn